Marcus Clapp

 Clapp previously served as the University of Nebraska-Kearney’s top assistant baseball coach and as an event manager for the Loper Athletic Department.
 He was the pitching coach for the Lopers, where he cultivated a solid pitching staff for the program, including developing an All-Mid America Intercollegiate Athletics Association First Team pitcher during the 2016 season.
 Clapp’s entire staff at UNK had a strikeout-to-walk ratio of three-to-one.
 In 2015, six different UNK pitchers won at least three games, and Aaron Smith earned All-MIAA honors for a 7‑2 record and three complete games.
 John Watson posted a team-best 2.62 ERA working as a starter and out of the bullpen.
 Joe Smidt became the career record holder for saves at UNK and ended his career with a 3.55 ERA.

 Before his work at UNK, Clapp was an assistant baseball coach at Scottsdale Community College in Arizona for nine seasons.
-It was there he helped develop the Fighting Artichokes into an NJCAA Division II national power, including four trips to the NJCAA Division II World Series in 2007, 2009, 2012 and 2013.
+It was there where he helped develop the Fighting Artichokes into an NJCAA Division II national power, including four trips to the NJCAA Division II World Series in 2007, 2009, 2012 and 2013.
 He also served as an assistant athletic director and as the interim athletic director for one year.

 In his first year as the Artichokes pitching coach, the pitching staff set new school records for both ERA (3.46) and strikeouts (417).
 In 2007, the pitching staff reset those records with a 2.92 ERA and 519 strikeouts and sent two pitchers to the National Junior College All-Star Game.
 Clapp, in 2012, saw his closer record 17 saves and a nation-best 0.20 ERA.
 In 2013, Coach Clapp had two pitchers drafted in the third and 21st round of the MLB Draft.
 In addition, the staff had a First Team All-American, and six pitchers signed to four-year universities.
 The 2013 staff also set school records in ERA (2.43) and strikeouts (559).
 Eight school records were set and again broken under Clapp, and the eighth-lowest team ERA in SCC history all came under Clapp.